I’ve noticed something recently, which is that I often get referred to as an ‘adventurer’.

 This is not a cynical exercise.
 It is a working model for how to make a living as an adventurer.
 It brings entertainment, education and inspiration to a great number of people, and has allowed many of my friends to avoid getting a ‘real job’ for years – a flagrant luxury in the UK’s work-obsessed society (though don’t get me wrong, being a professional adventurer is a surprisingly hard job in itself).

 But it does a terrible job of describing what I do.
 And so from a cultural-semantic point of view, the word in its present-day context carries baggage which doesn’t belong to me.
 It infers falsehoods I would waste (and have wasted) precious time attempting to deconstruct.

 Yes, I go on relatively regular adventures.
 And I write about them on my blogs.
 And yes, I did realise there’s more to life, though I had no well-paid job to leave at the time.

 But I don’t give talks.
 Free or paid, educational or motivational, whatever – I just don’t, because I can’t stand the thought of public speaking.
 Occasionally I am forced into it.
 On those occasions I tend to enjoy it.
 But the benefits are outweighed by the days of dread that precede it.

 Nor do I have any sponsors.
 Not any more, at least.
 A few companies used to give me the odd bit of equipment, but (with one very early exception) nobody has ever given me money to go on one of my adventures.

-[Edit: Funny how things evolve: this year I’m leading an ambitious research expedition with a very big sponsor behind it, where for the first time I’ve felt the ends justify the means.
+[Edit: Funny how things evolve: this year I’m leading an ambitious research expedition with an RGS grant behind it, where for the first time I’ve felt the ends justify the means.
 More in a future post.]

 I write very few articles outside of my own blogs, and almost never appear in the media.
 And having released a feature-length film about how I met my wife, hiding away my personal life clearly doesn’t figure very highly either.